 - PrivateKey: Private key of this client

 - Address: IP address of this client.
-Must be unique among all clients.
+It must be unique among all clients.

 - DNS: IP address of a DNS server.
 In this case, I use the DNS server running on the WireGuard server.

 - PublicKey: Public key of the server

 - AllowedIPs: Specifies what IP addresses should be routed over the VPN.
 0.0.0.0/0 is a catch-all configuration and routes everything over the VPN.

 - Endpoint: External IP address of the server and listening port.
 Port must match the